johnno1962/injectionforxcode/README.md

 updated for it and Swift 3.
 Patched injection works fine and unpatched injection works if the "InjectionLoader" bundle is codesigned for the simulator.
 This is done in a "Run Script" build phase in this project if you need to update the code signing identity to dis-ambiguate it.
-Please raise issues with any problems.
+Please raise issues with any problems or look at [this blog](https://johntmcintosh.com/blog/2016/10/03/code-injection-ios).
 One thing I have noticed is you can no longer add methods using injection which was proably never a particularly good idea in Swift.

 ## How to Use Injection for Xcode